chapel-lang/chapel/doc/rst/language/spec/classes.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The :proc:`~OwnedObject.owned.borrow` method returns the pointer managed by the
-:record:`~OwnedObject.owned`.
+:type:`~OwnedObject.owned`.
 This pointer is only valid as long as the
-:record:`~OwnedObject.owned` is storing that pointer.
+:type:`~OwnedObject.owned` is storing that pointer.

 The compiler includes a component called the lifetime checker that
 can, in many cases, check that a `borrow` does not refer to an object